 Not only are you juggling work and raising your children, but you’re dutifully caring for aging parents.
 It’s stressful.
 Wildly stressful.
 The strain on your time and your wallet is coming from all directions – your own needs in midlife, the growing costs of growing children, and care-giving to the elders who raised you.

-Maybe you’ve been blessed with one – a good one.
-Your children have accepted him or her, and you recognize that finding love, respect, and passion in a compatible partner as a midlife woman is no small feat.
+Maybe you’ve been lucky to build one.
+A good one.
+Your children have accepted him or her, and you recognize that finding love, respect, and passion in a compatible partner as a woman over 45 or 50 or 60 is no small feat.
 But your partner may come along with aging elders as well.

 You are living the benefits and sweetness of a larger extended family, yes – and also, a more complex set of responsibilities.